Aggravated Sexual Assault

 Consent is generally the primary issue in sexual assault cases.
 The prosecutor will often have to attempt to prove non-consent through circumstantial evidence.
 Paul Doyle will uncover all the facts and fight to bring reasonable doubt to the issue of consent.

 False allegations are common in sexual assault cases, often arising during nasty divorce proceedings, a custody dispute, or a breakup.
 Paul believes the best way to confront false allegations is to fight fire with fire.
-Paul will aggressively dive in to the entire circumstance of the accusation and uncover the bias or improper motivations of the accuser.
-Another way to prove factual innocent
+Paul will aggressively dive into the entire circumstance of the accusation and uncover the bias or improper motivations of the accuser.

 Paul Doyle is an Aggravated Sexual Assault Attorney who has the experience and tenacity to win your case.
 Contact him today for a case evaluation.